supposedly/dialect-museum/README.md

   ...it just isn't great, is it?
 This didn't actually do anything to manage the clutter we created — it just let us furnish it with an element of surprise.

-  Anyway, don't people usually check the pronunciation section just to get a quick idea of how to say the word they're looking at?
-I don't love the idea of forcing that kind of person to wade through a bunch of uninteresting variants just to find what they need, boring the daylights out of them in the sole interest of correctness.
+  Anyway, don't people usually just check the pronunciation section to get a quick idea of how to say the word they're looking at?
+I don't love the idea of forcing that kind of person to wade through way too many uninteresting variants to find what they need, boring the daylights out of them in the sole interest of correctness.
 I mean, I do take an interest in correctness, possibly even a sole interest — I just don't think it has to come with such a huge tradeoff.
 </details>